ICB-DCM/C-COMPASS/README.md

 ## Usage

 ### Graphical User Interface (GUI)
-- The GUI will guide you through the process of loading and analyzing your proteomics dataset, including fractionation samples and Total Proteme samples.
+- The GUI will guide you through the process of loading and analyzing your proteomics dataset, including fractionation samples and Total Proteome samples.
 - Follow the on-screen instructions to perform the analysis and configure settings only if required
 - Standard parameters should fit for the majority of experiments.
 You **don't need to change the default settings!**